https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M1/Lab3/README.md

 ## Access Lab 3 Python file

-Please verify that you have cloned the [GitHub repository](https://github.com/https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/tree/master).
+Please verify that you have downloaded the [GitHub repository](https://github.com/https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/tree/master).
 Once you have done it, follow these steps:

 1. Go to folder M1, then
 2. Go to folder Lab3